IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Rule-based text classification Vs. Machine Learning classification: final thoughts and further reaearch

-Rule-based systems can be refined over time and are understandable to humans.
++ The rule-based text classification model systems can be refined over time and are understandable to humans.

+Natural language is messy, ambiguous and full of subjective interpretation, and sometimes trying to cleanse ambiguity reduces the language to an unnatural form

 However, there are certain drawbacks to this strategy.
 These systems, to begin with, demand in-depth expertise in the field.
 They take a lot of time since creating rules for a complicated system can be difficult and frequently necessitates extensive study and testing.

 Given that adding new rules can alter the outcomes of the pre-existing rules, rule-based systems are also challenging to maintain and do not scale effectively.

+This rule-based text classification model is intended to identify keywords and assign both topic labels and publication type categories across the unlabelled rock news headlines.
+A set of pre-defined rules was manually created for this purpose.
+The core keywords of the rock news headlines' semantic landscape comprise the following: "album", "single", "song', "show", "tour" and "video".
+The keywords are the basis to derive the classification rules and to assign human-readable contextualized tags.

++ The diversity of the rock news headlines' semantic landscape was better captured by the LDA Gensim Ensemble model than the LDA Scikit-learn model

-**Manual rule-based text classification Vs. Unsupervised Machine Learning Classification**
+**Manual rule-based text classification Vs. Unsupervised Machine Learning classification**
 <br>The alluvial diagram below is based on the test set.
 <br>Sklearn and Gensim LDA main topics below 40% were categorized as "multi-category".